hikariyo/cf-copy-single-testcase/README.md

 A Tampermonkey script to copy single testcase on [Codeforces](https://codeforces.com/).

-Just double click one of the multiple testcases to copy it, without any dialogs.
+Just double click one of the multiple testcases to copy it.

 ## Installation